 Free day (suggested donation) is Thursday for Illinois residents.
-Suggested donation days for Illinois residents are: July 22, July 29, August 5, August 12, August 19, and August 26, 2021.
+Suggested donation days for Illinois residents are: November 11, 18, 2021.
+Hours: 10AM-4PM

 The museum is currently open: Thursdays, Fridays, and Saturdays, 10am-4pm during July and August with a return to regular hours projected for early in September.
 Rules and regulations

 The museums mission is to teach the importance of nature and science.
 At 73,000 square feet it’s much smaller and more manageable than other Chicago museums.

 - The Judy Istock Butterfly Haven is the museum’s internationally renowned signature 2,700 square foot greenhouse.
 Home to more than 1,000 butterflies (75 species), the Haven is the perfect tropical retreat.

 - Broken Journey: Photography by Art Fox celebrates the beauty and mysteries hidden within nature.
 By documenting migratory birds whose journeys have been cut short, his work provokes the viewer to be drawn in through beauty and be led toward deeper meanings.

 - Beecher Collections Laboratory see scientists engaged in real taxidermy of bison, skunks, coyotes and more.